Natto: Production

-Mass-produced nattō is sold in small polystyrene containers.
+Mass-produced natto is sold in small polystyrene containers.
 A typical package contains two, three, or occasionally four containers, each 40 to 50 g.
 One container typically complements a small bowl of rice.

-Nattō odor comes from diacetyl and pyrazines, but if it is allowed to ferment too long, then ammonia is released.
+Natto odor comes from diacetyl and pyrazines, but if it is allowed to ferment too long, then ammonia is released.
+The fermenting of natto develops glutamic acid, which is why it has an umami flavour.

-The fermenting of nattō develops glutamic acid, which is why it has an umami flavour.
+Natto is historically wrapped in rice straw.